 For the caramel: In a 3-quart, heavy-bottomed saucepan, combine the cream, butter, sugar, and water.
 Stir over medium heat until the mixture is smooth.
 Bring the mixture to a boil and cook, without stirring, until a candy thermometer registers 240 degrees F, about 5 to 7 minutes.
 Let the mixture cool for 30 seconds.
 Using a long-handled, metal spoon, carefully spoon the caramel over the nuts.
 Allow the caramel to harden, at room temperature, for 1 hour.

 Put the chocolate chips in a medium stainless steel or glass bowl.
 Set the bowl over a saucepan of barely simmering water and stir occasionally until the chocolate has melted, about 4 minutes.
 Spoon the chocolate over the caramel and refrigerate for 30 minutes.
-Using a thin-bladed spatula, remove the candies from the pan (caramel will be hard).
-Let the candies stand at room temperature for at least 1 hour (to allow the caramel to soften) before serving.
+Using a thin-bladed spatula, remove the turtles from the pan (caramel will be hard).
+Let the turtles stand at room temperature for at least 1 hour (to allow the caramel to soften) before serving.

 Store in an airtight container at room temperature.

 Recipe courtesy of Giada De Laurentiis